reportportal/docs/src/md/src/WorkWithReports/OperationsUnderLaunches.md

 Status and issues statistics are calculated for a new launch.
 The original launches are deleted from the system.

-The Linear and Deep Merge algorythm, as described above, is shown on a scheme:
+The Linear and Deep Merge algorithm, as described above, is shown on a scheme:

 [ ![Image](Images/userGuide/manageLaunches/MergeScheme.png) ](Images/userGuide/manageLaunches/MergeScheme.png)